Important winter constellations

 The winter hexagon connects 6 constellations.
-The foot of Orion (Rigel) which is the 6th brightest star.
+The foot of Orion (Rigel) which is the 7th brightest star.
 The chest of Canis Major (Sirius) which is the brightest star.
 The tail end of Canis Minor (Procyon) which is the 8th brightest star.
-The Gemini twins (Castor and Pollux) with Pollux the 18th and Castor the 43rd brightest stars.
+The Gemini twins (Castor and Pollux) with Pollux the 17th brightest star.
 Part of the charioteers hat of Auriga (Capella) which is the 6th brightest star.
-The bulls face of Taurus (Aldeberan) which is the 14th brightest star.
+The bulls eye of Taurus (Aldeberan) which is the 14th brightest star.

 This list follows the stars in a clockwise direction and Betelguese the shoulder of Orion is in the middle of the hexagon.
 There is another asterism called the winter triangle that links Rigel, Sirius and Betelguese.

 Canis Major (Big Dog) visible from December to March

 Canis Major is latin for the big dog, one of Orions hunting companions.
 Now you have identified Orion and the winter hexagon, it should be relatively straight forward to locate his dogs.
 Canis Major is a 2D shape of a dog.
 The dog is facing Orion, from Sirius at the chest of the dog, move away from Orion to find the stars the identify the hips and tail point.
 From the hips and chest there are stars perpendicular to the body that mark the front feet and back feet.
 In the other direction there is a star with that marks the ears and in front of this a star that marks the nose.

 Canis Minor (Small Dog) visible from December to April